CDSoft/luax/README.md

 # Lua eXtended

 `luax` is a Lua interpretor and REPL based on Lua 5.4.4, augmented with some useful packages.
-It comes with `lpack` that produces standalone executables from Lua scripts.
+`luax` can also produces standalone executables from Lua scripts.

-`luax` and `lpack` runs on several platforms with no dependency:
+`luax` runs on several platforms with no dependency:

 - Linux (x86_64)
 - Raspberry Pi (ARM)
 - MacOS (x86_64, ARM)
 - Windows (x86_64)

-`lpack` can cross-compile scripts from and to any of these platforms.
+`luax` can cross-compile scripts from and to any of these platforms.

 ## Compilation